gcsizmadia/EgonsoftHU.Extensions.Logging.Serilog.Autofac/README.md

 }
 ```

-We can simply inject the `ILogger` interface type and still get the same contextual logger instance:
+We can simply inject the `ILogger` interface type and still get the same contextual Serilog logger instance:
 ```C#
 using Microsoft.Extensions.Logging;